Reproducibility Pack

 Depending on the release, the results directory may also include summary and metrics artifacts that are useful for spot-checking completeness.

-This file is the first place to look when a reviewer asks, "What exactly ran?"
+This is the first place to look when an operator or auditor asks, "Can I rebuild or verify this run environment?"

 Recommended audit workflow